-“Oh no you closed door locker!
+“Oh no, you closed-door locker!
 How do you have the nerve to say the most foolish thought that it has come to your mind!”

-“I see… And why is it possible to heard that chirp if the thing isn’t here?
+“I see… And why is it possible to hear that chirp if the thing isn’t here?
 I mean, if it was only some teeth on my neck… How has it been possible to hear a voice when you’ve burned it?”

 “Are you telling me that all those religious beliefs aren’t right?”

-“Why not.
+“Why not?
 Do you, my dear?”

 She looked at me more inquisitive twisting her head lightly to one side while she was holding her cup of tea and saucer.
-In other circumstances it would have been the classy lady like look on a small chat.
-On that moment, it felt like if the Her Majesty herself was sat in front of me doubting about my loyalty to the kingdom on a extremely vital talk for the future of the people and the country.
-That was the powerful vibrancy that an old woman like Mrs. Arnsworth had.
+In other circumstances, it would have been the classy lady like look on a small chat.
+On that moment, it felt like if the Her Majesty herself was sat in front of me doubting about my loyalty to the kingdom on an extremely vital talk for the future of the people and the country.
+That was the powerful vibrancy that an old woman like Mrs Arnsworth had.
 A power to project on the people around her.
 She was extremely sweet but scary.
 She kept with her inquisitive look until I found the enough courage to speak again.

 “Your intentions are pure but your logic is wrong.
 It’s necessary that it exist darkness to let the light to shine.
 Darkness and evil aren’t only for to make people suffer if not they are like trials or challenges that each individual must overcome.
 We’re here to improve ourselves not for to live without any problem at all.
-Despite, certain people, must to carry with bigger burdens or responsibilities than most of the rest of the world.
+Despite, certain people, must carry with bigger burdens or responsibilities than most of the rest of the world.
 Like you, for example, my dear.
 I am not sure yet, why you and not a younger one with a more open mind.
-However, be sure that what you are going to experience or to learn it’s just the beginning on a series of events which will feel overwhelming in most than one instance.”
+However, be sure that what you are going to experience or to learn it’s just the beginning of a series of events which will feel overwhelming in most than one instance.”

 “What do you mean…?”

 “Better I don’t spoil the surprise and we keep with this chirpywangler problem.
 Shall we?” said she tittering slightly to something which I though it was really scary instead of fun.
 “Not all the creatures live on a physical body.
 We’ve got that perception of the things because it’s like in part society has taught you.
-You don’t really have the fault about that, seriously, and don’t put that face, you’re a gentleman not a child.”
+You don’t really have the fault about that, seriously, and don’t put that face, you’re a gentleman, not a child.”

 “Some living things can have life in something which technically is not physical, meanwhile other things can live in several parts.
 Like… Bees, for example, you can consider each one of the insects as an individual but all of them work together for a final purpose or for the own sake of the community and their queen.
 Do you understand this, my dear?”